SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/setup-guide.md

 ### Automatic update of clients

-In the last screen of ServerSetup, "Installation is complete", you can select to use automated update for client installations.
+In the last screen of ServerSetup, **Installation is complete**, you can select to use automated update for client installations.

 The client setup file will be run from the location selected in ServerSetup, so this location must be available for the user and sufficient rights must have been granted.